 Experience in public safety, customer service, or related field.
 Coursework or degree in Criminal Justice, psychology, or related field preferred.

 License Possess a valid driver’s license from the state of residence.
-Ability to obtain and maintain status as a “Specially Commissioned Peace Officer” in both the City of Spokane and Spokane County (If the program is reinstated) is mandatory.
+Ability to obtain and maintain status as a “Specially Commissioned Peace Officer” in both the City of Spokane and Spokane County (if the program is reinstated) is mandatory.
 Successfully pass a criminal and civil background check.
 Following hire, must be able to obtain defensive tactics certification, OC (Oleoresin Capsicum) certification and baton certification.

 Physical Requirements